 Although these issues are pretty major, they have (slow) workarounds with some extra code gymnastics and interop with JavaScript via shims.
 Both of these issues are abstracted and hidden by frameworks like Blazor as you'll see, but the interop performance tax is a real issue.

-These issues are well known and will be fixed in future versions, but for now, current frameworks have to work around these issues.
+These issues are well known and will be fixed in future versions, but for now, current frameworks have to work around these issues via these JavaScript shims.

 Blazor: Browser-based Razor Pages

-Blazor is a framework that sits on top of Web Assembly and gets its name from using Razor templates in the browser.
+Blazor is a framework that sits on top of Web Assembly and gets its name from using Razor templates in the Browser.
 Behind the scenes, Blazor uses a single Web Assembly module, which is a WASM-targeted version of the Mono .NET Runtime.
 Mono is a flavor of the .NET runtime that underlies the various Xamarin platforms as well as many flavors of Linux, Mac, and small devices.
 WASM is yet another custom target for the Mono runtime that allows execution of .NET Standard assemblies and code.
-This Mono WASM version is customized and kept as small as possible for the browser environment.
+This Mono WASM version is customized and kept as small as possible for the browser environment and it uses the Browser’s runtime to implement its various runtime features.

 What this means is that once the Mono WASM module is loaded, you can execute code in plain old .NET Standard 2.0-compatible assemblies directly inside a browser.
 There's obviously a bit of setup required to bootstrap the runtime, and Blazor provides that bootstrapping mechanism in addition to the HTML framework using Razor Pages.